bow/crimson/README.md

 `conda` package manager or as a
 [Docker container](https://quay.io/repository/biocontainers/crimson?tab=tags).

-For running as Docker, you may also use
+For Docker execution, you may also use
 [the GitHub Docker registry](https://github.com/bow/crimson/pkgs/container/crimson).
-This registry hosts the latest version, but does not host any versions from 1.1.0 and earlier.
+This registry hosts the latest version, but does not host versions 1.1.0 or earlier.

 ```shell
 docker pull ghcr.io/bow/crimson